sabhyamittal/ds_test/notes.md

 ```
 </details>

-THE SET COVERING PROBLEM:the set cover problem is to identify the smallest sub-collection of S whose union equals the universe.
+#### THE SET COVERING PROBLEM

+the set cover problem is to identify the smallest sub-collection of S whose union equals the universe.
  For example, consider the universe U={1,2,3,4,5} and the collection of set S={{1,2,3},{2,4},{3,4},{4,5}.
 Clearly the union of S is U.